Tawkat/Arabic-CL-Benchmark/README.md

 # A Benchmark Study of Contrastive Learning for Arabic Social Meaning

-This repo contains the codes for [A Benchmark Study of Contrastive Learning for Arabic Social Meaning](https://aclanthology.org/2022.wanlp-1.7/).
+This repo contains the codes for [A Benchmark Study of Contrastive Learning for Arabic Social Meaning](https://aclanthology.org/2022.wanlp-1.7/) (WANLP, 2022).

 We provided jupyter notebook implementation on a sample dataset for each method discussed in the paper.